 Born as a Chinese-Indonesian of Fujian (Hokkien) ancestry, I speak Fujianese (Hokkien).
 This language is widely used among Chinese-Indonesian in Medan.
 However, there are also Chinese-Indonesian like Cantonese, Hakka, etc. Therefore, they may have their languages too!

 I am lucky to have a Cantonese grandmother too.
-I still remember that I used to learn Cantonese from her everytime I visited her on Sunday.
+I still remember that I used to learn Cantonese from her every time I visited her on Sunday.
 Besides, I also learned by myself.
-I would say that my Cantonese is basic or OK for traveling purpose.
+I would say that my Cantonese is basic or OK for traveling purposes.

 As an Indonesian, I speak Indonesian too.
 Indonesian is the official language in Indonesia and used in education, TV programs, formal/ informal activities, news, and so forth.
 My life is actually surrounded by languages.
 An interesting occasion for me is at a Chinese wedding, Indonesian and Mandarin are both used but sometimes English is used too!